gizemdal/BaseballPhysics/README.md

 ## Techniques

 The physics behind calculating the trajectory of the baseball involved solving a second-order differential equation to find the changes in acceleration, velocity and position using the Runge-Kutta method as well as graphing these results with respect to time.
+You can check out my [research poster](https://github.com/gizemdal/BaseballPhysics/blob/master/Gizem%20Dal%20poster.pdf) for more information.

 ## Results and Conclusion